alexsykes8/raytracer/README.md

 The system requires a minimum `CMake` version of `3.20`, and a `C++20` standard compiler.

+# Features

+* Module 1
+  * Blender exporter.
+  * Raytracing from a camera.
+  * Image read and write in `.ppm` format.
+* Module 2
+  * Ray intersection for sphere, plane and cube objects.
+  * Acceleration hierarchy using the bounding volume hierarchy.
+* Module 3
+  * Whitted-Style ray tracing, shading intersections according to the Blinn-Phong model.
+  * Traced refracted/reflected rays.
+  * Antialiasing using average contributions of samples.
+  * UV textures mapped to shapes.
+* Final Raytracer
+  * Implementation of soft shadows via distributed raytracing.
+  * Implementation of glossy reflection via distributed raytracing.
+  * Motion blur.
+  * Depth of field blur.
+* Advanced Features
+  * Fresnel effect.
+  * `.jpeg`, `.jpg`, or `png` texture conversion.
+  * Bump mapping.
+  * Displacement mapping.
+  * Metal material.
+  * Multi-threading.

+# Usage

+The raytracer parses `ASCII/scene.txt` which contains the objects and object data exported from Blender.
+To export this data from Blender, load and run the `Blend/Export.py` in the `Blend/scene.py` file.
+Details on structuring the scene for parsing can be found in [Parameters](#parameters).

+Once the `scene.txt` has been generated, the code can be executed.
+By default it will run without any command line arguments, however it can be tuned using the `Code/config.json` parameters and the command line arguments described in [Parameters](#parameters).

+The resulting image is saved as a `.ppm` file in `Output/scene_test.ppm`.

+## Example Outputs

+###

 # Parameters

 | Parameter / Property    | Location / Method                                         | Description                                                                                                                                                                                                                                                                                                    |